suprgyabhushan/form-widget-puck-editor/README.md

 3. To edit the homepage, access the Puck editor at https://localhost:3000/edit

+4. Please press the `Publish` button at top-right & then please go to the homepage again (https://localhost:3000) to see the overall page.

 ## Production:

 1. Please go to the homepage at https://form-widget-puck-editor.vercel.app

 2. To edit the homepage, access the Puck editor at https://form-widget-puck-editor.vercel.app/edit

+3. Please press the `Publish` button at top-right & then please go to the homepage again (https://form-widget-puck-editor.vercel.app) to see the overall page.

 ## General Steps: